-Debrecen is the largest city of Eastern Hungary.
+Debrecen is the largest city in Eastern Hungary.
 It is located near the Romanian border.
-In some ways, it feels similar to Budapest, and in other ways it feels different.
+In some ways, it feels similar to Budapest – and in other ways, it feels different.
 Debrecen is a Hungarian cultural centre with many fascinating attractions, and it also features thermal baths.

 The best places to visit in Debrecen would be the old centre, the Déri Museum, the city park and spa, the Reformed Great Church, the Ravatalozó cemetery and the Csokonai theatre.
 Can you see everything in one day?
 Probably not.
 Debrecen is still a good day trip from Budapest since you can see some of the attractions, but we actually recommend staying there for two or three days.

 If you are driving, it takes less than two hours to travel between Budapest and Debrecen.
 You basically go directly east as you leave Budapest – follow the M3 and M35 to get there.
 There are also direct trains between Budapest and Debrecen.
 Travel time is around 2 hours and 10 minutes, and tickets are fairly cheap.